 The site does not lie adjacent to a 'large built-up area'.
-It does, lie adjacent to Lytchett Matravers, in a location which is consistent with the existing settlement pattern and future development could be contained by the eastern tree belt - an identifiable limiting feature and potential Green Belt boundary.
+It does, lie adjacent to Lytchett Matravers, however the site does not extend beyond the settlement edge of the village.
 The site lies distant from the conurbation and does not contribute to the check of urban sprawl in relation to Bournemouth, Poole or Upton.

-Contribution to Purpose 1: LOW
+Contribution to Purpose 1: VERY LOW / NONE